ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 | | | | | | |
 | 4 | Disk drive ([**hard drive**](https://en.wikipedia.org/wiki/Hard_disk_drive) or [**solid drive**](https://en.wikipedia.org/wiki/Solid-state_drive)) | several TB | 2000 Mbps | up to 10000000 cycles | $10^-12^/byte |

 Table 1-3 raises questions.
-The speed of access to disk drives is huge.
-Why is it impossible to read data from the disk into registers directly?
-Actually, the access speed is not so important.
-More critical is processor idle time.
-How long does the processor idle waiting for access to the requested data?
-The unit of this idle time is the number of clock signals.
-The signal synchronizes all operations of the processor.
-It takes one or several clock cycles for executing a single program instruction.
+You can read the data from the disk drive at high speed.
+Why is there no way to read these data to the CPU registers directly?
+The high access speed is not so crucial for performance in practice.
+The critical parameter here is the access time.
+It measures the idle time of the CPU until it receives the required data.
+You can measure this idle time in clock signals or cycles.
+Such a signal synchronizes all operations of the processor.
+The CPU requires roughly from 1 to 10 clock cycles to execute one instruction of the program.

-Suppose that the processor reads the program instructions directly from the hard disk.
-In this case, the execution of the simplest algorithm would take weeks.
-Most of this time, the processor would idle while waiting for reading operations.
-Hierarchical organization of memory speeds up access to the data that are needed by the processor.
+Low access time can cause serious performance issues.
+For example, suppose that the CPU reads the program instructions directly from the hard disk.
+The problem happens because CPU registers have a small capacity.
+There is no chance to load the whole program from the hard disk to the registers.
+Therefore, when the CPU did one part of the program, it should load the next one.
+This loading operation takes up to 10000000 clock cycles.
+It means that loading data from the disk takes a much longer time than processing them.
+The CPU spends most of the time idling.
+The memory hierarchy solves exactly this problem.

-We will consider a simple program.
-It reads a file from the disk drive and displays the file content on the screen.
-According to Figure 1-13, the first step is reading data from the disk into the RAM.
+Let's consider data flow between memory levels by example.
+Suppose that you launch a simple program.
+It reads a file from the hard disk and displays its content on the screen.
+Reading data from the disk happens in several steps.
+The hardware does them.

+The first step is reading data from the hard disk into the RAM according to Figure 1-13.
 The next step is loading data from RAM to the CPU cache.
+There is a sophisticated **caching mechanism**.
+It guesses the data from RAM that the CPU requires next.
+This mechanism reduces the access time to the data and decreases the idle time of the CPU.

+When data comes to the CPU chip, it manages them on its own.
+The processor reads the required data from the cache to registers and manipulates them.
+The program instructions reach the CPU the same way as the data.

-The caching mechanism guesses which data the CPU would need next.
-The processor reads needed data from the cache to registers.
-After that, the CPU calls an API function of the system library.
-The function receives data for printing on the screen.
-The CPU provides these data to the function.
-The system library refers to the video card driver.
-It displays the data on the screen.
+The program displays data on the screen in our example.
+It should call the corresponding API function for that.
+Then the system library changes the screen picture.
+The CPU does the actual work here.
+It loads the instructions of the system library and the video card driver.
+Then the CPU applies these instructions to the data in its registers.
+This way, the video card driver displays the data on the screen.

-The problem may occur when the processor calls a function and pass data to it.
-If data are in the cache but not in registers, the CPU spends waiting from 2 to 100 cycles (see Table 1-3).
-If data is in the RAM, the waiting time increases by order of magnitude (up to 1000 cycles).
-Suppose that the read file is too big.
-It did not fit into the RAM entirely.
-The CPU can refer to the part of the file that is not in the RAM.
-In this case, the CPU idle time increases by four orders of magnitude (up to 10000000 clock cycles).
-For comparison, the CPU could execute about 1000000 program instructions during this time.
+The required data may absent in the specific memory level.
+Here are few examples.
+Suppose that the CPU needs data to process them in the video driver code.
+If these data are in the CPU cache but not in the registers, the processor waits for 2-100 clock cycles to get them.
+If data are in the RAM, the CPU's waiting time increases by order of magnitude up to 1000 cycles.

+Our program can display both small and big files.
+Some big file does not fit the RAM.
+Then the RAM contains only part of it.
+The CPU can require the missing file part.
+In this case, the CPU idle time increases by four orders of magnitude up to 10000000 clock cycles.
+For comparison, the processor could execute about 1000000 program instructions instead of this idle time.
+This is really a lot.

+Both CPU and disk drives use hardware caching mechanisms.
+The idea of [caching for disk drives](https://en.wikipedia.org/wiki/Disk_buffer) is to store some data in the small and fast access memory.
+It speeds up reading and writing blocks of data.
+There are caching mechanisms on the software level too.
+They are parts of the OS in most cases.

-The caching mechanism loads data into the CPU cache.
-An example of reading a file showed how each error of this mechanism is expensive.
-Such an error is called **cache miss**.
-Remember the memory hierarchy and consider it when developing algorithms.
+All caching mechanisms increase a computer's performance significantly.
+When such a mechanism makes a mistake, it leads to the CPU idle.
+This mistake is called **cache miss**.
+Any cache miss is expensive from the performance point of view.
+Therefore, remember the memory hierarchy and caching mechanisms.
+Consider them when developing algorithms.
 Some algorithms and data structures cause more cache misses than others.

 The memory devices with shorter access times are placed closer to the processor.
 Figure 1-14 demonstrates this principle.
 For example, the internal memory of the CPU (registers and cache) is inside its chip.
 The RAM is located on [**motherboard**](https://en.wikipedia.org/wiki/Motherboard) next to the CPU.
 There is the high-frequency [**data bus**](https://en.wikipedia.org/wiki/Bus_(computing)) between CPU and RAM.
 The disk drive is connected to the motherboard via a relatively slow data bus. [**SATA**](https://en.wikipedia.org/wiki/Serial_ATA) is an example of such a bus.